 - The Recovery Phase (NHS – Our People) – resources in this guide are based upon experience gained through dealing with major incidents that benefit from an approach to dealing with traumas through critical periods.
 Not everybody is going to recover from these quite quickly and be able to return to the kind of place that’s traumatized them.

 - Trauma Risk Management – TRiM is a proactive, post traumatic peer group delivered management strategy that aims to keep employees of hierarchical organizations functioning after traumatic events, to provide support and education to those who require it and to identify those with difficulties that require more specialist input.
 We are working on how we may implement TRiM across BOB as part of several projects.

-- Kindness into Action – NHS England and NHS Improvement Civility and Respect programme brings you a Kindness into Action masterclass aimed at leaders working at board, executive level and senior directors in any professional capacity across health and care in England.
+- Kindness in Actions (we will advise when more dates are released – NHS England and NHS Improvement Civility and Respect programme brings you a Kindness into Action masterclass aimed at leaders working at board, executive level and senior directors in any professional capacity across health and care in England.
 This masterclass will offer a safe space for senior NHS leaders to reflect on their own behaviours and learn to put kindness into action using practical tools and case studies.
 The content will bring together leadership elements and expectations of the NHS People Plan, People Promise, Health & Wellbeing framework and Our Leadership Way, to develop leaders who will role model leadership behaviours, and be inspired to develop and invest in leaders at all levels within their own organizations.

-- Leadership Espressio Challenging Conversations– this NHS Leadership Academy course is available to leaders in Primary Care.
+- Leadership Espresso Challenging Conversations– this NHS Leadership Academy course is available to leaders in Primary Care.
 Please click on the link for further information.